arduino/docs-content/content/micropython-course/course/03.python-cc/python-cc.md

 description: 'Learn some Python fundamentals that will help you create MicroPython scripts.'
 ---

 We ended last chapter by making **a light blink**, to make sure our setup was working properly.
-In this chapter, we will take you through some useful Python syntax that will be of help when you are creating MicroPython scripts.
+In this chapter, we will take you through some useful Python® syntax that will be of help when you are creating MicroPython scripts.

-***In this chapter we will cover a small part of the Python programming language.
+***In this chapter we will cover a small part of the Python® programming language.
 This will help you to better understand the rest of the course.
-If you are familiar with Python, this chapter is not a requirement.***
+If you are familiar with Python®, this chapter is not a requirement.***

 ## Overview

-This chapter introduces a number of Python syntax that will prove very useful throughout this course.
-The intention of this chapter is for you to get familiar with Python, so that the MicroPython examples in this course will be easier to understand.
+This chapter introduces a number of Python® syntax that will prove very useful throughout this course.
+The intention of this chapter is for you to get familiar with Python®, so that the MicroPython examples in this course will be easier to understand.

 Many of the examples presented in this chapter are just fragments.
-Try to combine different elements to test your Python skills!
+Try to combine different elements to test your Python® skills!

-### Learn Python
+### Learn Python®

-While this chapter provides some fundamental Python syntax, it does not cover all.
-If you are interested in learning more about Python, we recommend you checking out some of the links below:
+While this chapter provides some fundamental Python® syntax, it does not cover all.
+If you are interested in learning more about Python®, we recommend you checking out some of the links below:
 - [learnpython.org](https://www.learnpython.org/)
 - [W3Schools](https://www.w3schools.com/python/default.asp)

 ## Variables

 Let's get to it!
-The very first thing to learn in Python is how to create a variable.
-Using Python, you do not need to name the data type, that is automatically handled.
+The very first thing to learn in Python® is how to create a variable.
+Using Python®, you do not need to name the data type, that is automatically handled.

 ```python
 stringVar = 'This is a String' # string